richa130/admin-dashboard/README.md

 # Admin-dashboard
-This project solidified many basic CSS concepts.
+This project solidified many intermediate CSS concepts such as CSS Grid.

+Link to project:

+This project includes: